ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 A similar observation applies to Eclipse OpenJ9 VM, which consumes less energy overall but also exhibits the lowest throughput compared to other JVMs.

-In other cases, for example, in the `plus_operator` scenario, both GraalVM Native Image (with and without PGO) and Azul Prime VM in the `string_template` scenario consume the most energy but offer better throughput as a trade-off.
+In other cases, for example, in the `plus_operator` scenario, both Oracle GraalVM Native Image (with and without PGO) and Azul Prime VM in the `string_template` scenario consume the most energy but offer better throughput as a trade-off.

 ### Sorting Algorithms Complexities